swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 #### `requestSnippetsEnabled`: PropTypes.bool,

-Enables the request snippet section, when disabled the legacy curl snippet will be used.
+Enables the request snippet section.
+When disabled, the legacy curl snippet will be used.
 The default is false.

 ⚠️ This prop is currently only applied once, on mount.
 Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
 A future version of this module will remove this limitation, and the change will not be considered a breaking change.